johnny-walker/hw02/README.md

 edit css again, 整體調整

 ##### ToDo (improvement)
+finish the filter functions \
 set image with round corner \
-adjsut the leading space, reserve some space between image and title \
+adjust the leading space, reserve some space between image and title \
 show more info, create more textnodes for each image item